GoogleCloudPlatform/generative-ai/search/cloud-function/python/README.md

 You can install `pytest` and you should expect all tests to pass, if you have configured `.env` correctly.
-These tests call the API and therefore are dependant on your data stores being configured in Vertex AI Search.
+These tests call the API and therefore are dependent on your data stores being configured in Vertex AI Search.

 ```bash
 pip install pytest